Farewell, Starlite!

-Farewell, Starlite! is the debut studio album by American pop project Francis and the Lights, self-released on September 24, 2016, as a free stream.
+Farewell, Starlite! is the debut studio album by American music project Francis and the Lights, self-released on September 24, 2016, as a free stream.
 It is a follow-up to the 2013 EP, Like a Dream.
 Music videos were created for "See Her Out", "Friends", and "May I Have This Dance (remix featuring Chance the Rapper)".
 The album features appearances from Bon Iver and Kanye West, as well as production by BJ Burton, Benny Blanco, Cashmere Cat, Justin Vernon, Aaron Lammer, Rostam Batmanglij, Ariel Rechtshaid, Nate Fox, and Jerome Hadey.

 Critical reception

 Ben Beaumont-Thomas of The Guardian gave the album 4 stars out of 5 and called it "fleet-footed modern pop with just the right amount of whimsy."
 Cameron Cook of Pitchfork gave the album a 6.4 out of 10, writing, "While Farewell, Starlite! has its share of engaging moments, it's a shame that under all its technical flairs, its overall mood isn't gripping enough to do justice to its creator's vision."

 The Fader named it one of the "24 Albums That Made Albums Matter Again in 2016".
 The A.V.
 Club named it one of the albums of the year.